 Certain amendments, modifications or waivers to the Pooling and Servicing Agreement may require the consent of holders representing only a certain percentage interest of the Certificates and certain amendments, modifications or waivers to the Pooling and Servicing Agreement may not require the consent of any Certificateholder.
-As a result, certain amendments, modifications or waivers to the Pooling and Servicing Agreement may be effected without your consent.
+As a result, certain amendments, modifications or waivers to the Pooling and Servicing Agreement may be effected without Certificateholder consent.
 See "The Pooling and Servicing Agreement - Resignation of the Servicer - Amendment".

-Mortgage Modifications May Affect Rates of Prepayment and Cause Shortfalls property, as part of any payoff (apart from an eligible short sale), or modified maturity date.
-Any such forbearance of principal may result in a slower rate of principal payments or a faster rate of principal payments to the Senior Certificates, as such forbearances of principal would result in Realized Losses, which could trigger Guarantor Interest Payments, Guarantor Principal Payments and/or Guarantor Maturity Payments and would be allocated first to any outstanding Subordinate Certificates, reducing the related Class Principal Amount(s) of such Subordinate Certificates.
+Mortgage Modifications May Affect Rates of Prepayment and Cause Shortfalls

+The Servicer may offer eligible mortgagors a modification that includes principal forgiveness.
+A modification may also include forbearance of a portion of the unpaid principal balance which creates a non-interest bearing, non-amortizing balloon payment due at the earliest of transfer of the property, as part of any payoff (apart from an eligible short sale), or modified maturity date.
+Any such forbearance of principal may result in a slower rate of principal payments or a faster rate of principal payments to the Senior Certificates, as such forbearances of principal would result in Realized Losses, which could trigger Guarantor Interest Payments, Guarantor Principal Payments (if the aggregate Class Principal Amount of the Subordinate Certificates has been reduced to zero) and/or Guarantor Maturity Payments and would be allocated first to any outstanding Subordinate Certificates, reducing the related Class Principal Amount(s) of such Subordinate Certificates.
 A modification that extends the term of a Mortgage Loan may also result in a slower rate of principal payments.
 A modification may also result in less interest accruing on a Mortgage Loan.